-The monumental building is located literally in the heart of the city, just 200 metres from Central Station.
+This monumental building is located literally in the heart of the city just 200 metres from Central Station.
 Paid car parking is available in the Kruisplein and Schouwburgplein parking garages located next to the venue.

-The story of the city, the bombardment and reconstruction, and the drive to innovate that locals still use today to shape their city all make Rotterdam a fascinating place to visit.
-Everything seems possible here, and there’s so much left to explore.
+The story of the city, the bombardment and reconstruction and the drive to innovate that locals still have today to shape their city, make Rotterdam a fascinating place to visit.
+Anything seems possible here, and there’s so much left to explore.
 Is Rotterdam a must-see city?
 Absolutely!